 Working with Case Studies

-In every case study the goal is first to get the supply chain to run for 15 – 30 days, and then get it to run for that same period of time at the lowest operating cost and lowest on-hand inventory levels across the supply chain.
+In every case study the first goal is to get the supply chain to run for 15 – 30 days, and then get it to run for that same period of time at the lowest operating cost and lowest on-hand inventory level.
 As you figure out how to do this, you will gain an intuitive sense for how supply chains work, and develop your analytical skills for exploring different options.

 If you continue with a case study, you will next be challenged to use the understanding and skills you’ve acquired to expand or re-design the supply chain you are working on.
 If the supply chain is supporting a growing business you need to extend the supply chain to support new stores and still keep operating costs as low as possible.
 If the supply chain supports a disaster response or humanitarian mission you need to create a supply chain to respond to the disaster and make it run efficiently so that the right aid supplies get to the right places when they are needed.